EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

+* Andrew.
+Hiring.
+Plan for considering applicants and potential joint hires elsewhere.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._

 * __Developer name.
 Short description.__

+* Andrew.
+In one week, we hope to have a clear demonstration that GMO works and then we can discuss implementation in Stan.

+* Andrew.
+Priors for rstanarm.

 Betancourt.  http://andrewgelman.com/2011/09/29/hamiltonian-monte-carlo-stories/